bisheshgtm/Social_Network_Simulator/README.md

 # Social-Network-Simulator

-This project simulates a "Social Network", where you can:

-- Make friends
-- Follow and un-follow people
-- Create, like and delete posts

 As you can see there are two modes in which you can use this program, details are as follow:

 ### Interactive mode